Anomaly Detection in Azure Stream Analytics

 - The latency experienced by a partitioned query varies slightly with the number of partitions, as the number of computations is higher.
 However, the latency is about the same as the non-partitioned case for a comparable total number of events across all partitions.

 - While reading non-real-time data, a large amount of data is ingested quickly.
-Processing this data is currently significantly slower.
-The latency in such scenarios was found to increase linearly with the number of data points in the window rather than the window size or event interval per se.
+Processing this data is currently slower.
+The latency in such scenarios was found to increase linearly with the number of data points in the window rather than the window size or event interval.
 To reduce the latency in non-real-time cases, consider using a smaller window size.
 Alternatively, consider starting your job from the current time.
 A few examples of latencies in a non-partitioned query:

 - 60 data points in the detection window can result in a latency of 10 seconds with a throughput of 3 MBps.

 - At 600 data points, the latency can reach about 80 seconds with a throughput of 0.4 MBps.

 This operator currently does not support spike and dip detection.
 Spikes and dips are spontaneous or short-lived changes in the time series.

 This operator currently does not handle seasonality patterns.
 Seasonality patterns are repeated patterns in the data, for example a different web traffic behavior during weekends or different shopping trends during Black Friday, which are not anomalies but an expected pattern in behavior.